recurrenc/React-express-starter/README.md

 # MERN STACK STARTER

-This repo contain React and express connected as a mern stack starter file for full stack developement made by [Sonu Kumar](https://github.com/SonuKumar81800).
-There are Two Seperate folder server and client .
+This repo contains React and express connected as a mern stack starter file for full-stack development made by [Sonu Kumar](https://github.com/SonuKumar81800).
+There are Two Separate folder server and client.

 ### How to run server